rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/01-Introduction.md

 ## But first, let start with an icebreaker activity 😁

-In this GitHub template repository - _which will be the starting point of your journey_ - I invite you to go to the [**Just say hi**](https://github.com/rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/discussions/categories/just-say-hi) discussion category and simply create a new discussion to introduce yourself and react to other the discussion from fellow participants to share a smile 😊
+In this GitHub template repository - _which will be the starting point of your journey_ - I invite you to go to the [**Just say hi**](https://github.com/rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/discussions/categories/just-say-hi) discussion category and simply create a new discussion to introduce yourself and react to other discussions from fellow participants to share a smile 😊